On this page 6

 - Not posted as fixed windows on the public inspection page.
 Only the primary applicant may schedule.

-Typical inspection sequence: Foundation/site inspections; Rough building and rough trades; Specialty inspections and third-party inspections where approved; Final inspections; CO/CC.
+Typical sequence: Foundation/site inspections; Rough building and rough trades; Specialty inspections and third-party inspections where approved; Final inspections; CO/CC.

 Third-party inspections now require the county application for permits applied for on or after October 1, 2025.